 The aetiology is unclear, however, around 50% of cases are associated with neurofibromatosis type 1 (NF1).
 Overall, 10% of patients with NF1 are diagnosed with tibial pseudoarthrosis.

-Congenital ulnar pseudarthrosis and radial pseudoarthrosis can also occur, but much less frequently, and usually only in patients with NF1.
+Fibular, ulnar, and radial pseudoarthroses can also occur, but much less frequently, and usually only in patients with NF1.

 - progressive bowing (usually anterolateral in the tibia)